Anjutharuni/Bank-management-shell/README.md

-# bank-management-shell
-A terminal-based bank account management system using Bash scripting and Dialog in Unix/Linux
 # 🏦 Bank Account Management System (Shell Script + Dialog)

 A terminal-based bank account management system built using **Bash shell scripting** and **Dialog UI** on Unix/Linux systems.